-The 2022 Annual Report covers the progress made towards IMP implementation for both the LPSNRD and NeDNR in 2022.
+The 2023 Annual Report covers the progress made towards IMP implementation for both the LPSNRD and NeDNR in 2023.
 It is consistent with Chapter 9 of the IMP, that outlines the procedures for review and potential modification of the IMP.
 LPSNRD and NeDNR report on data collected, report on new groundwater or surface water permits and uses, and review progress made toward achieving the goals and objectives of the IMP.

-As a part of the process, the LPSNRD and NeDNR staff met to discuss progress made in 2022 towards the goals and objectives of the plan, action steps for the next two years (see the "Jointly Identified Actions" section), and whether modifications to the IMP were needed.
+As a part of the process, the LPSNRD and NeDNR staff met to discuss progress made in 2023 towards the goals and objectives of the plan, action steps for the next two years (see the "Jointly Identified Actions" section), and whether modifications to the IMP were needed.
 The LPSNRD and NeDNR jointly decided that no modifications to the IMP were needed at the time of the 2022 annual review.
-The LPSNRD and NeDNR will continue to discuss the need for modifications to achieve consistency between the IMP and the Lower Platte Basin Water Management Plan, which was finalized in October 2017.
+The LPSNRD and NeDNR will continue to discuss the need for modifications to achieve consistency between the IMP and the Lower Platte Basin Water Management Plan, which was finalized in October 2017, with possible changes to the IMP coming at a later time.

-The LPSNRD and NeDNR worked collaboratively to write the report.
-Highlights from the report were presented to the LPSNRD Board and the public on August 16, 2023, at LPSNRD's regularly scheduled Board meeting.
-Notice of the Board meeting was published in the Lincoln Journal Star on August 3, 2023, and a public announcement of the IMP review was posted on both the LPSNRD and NeDNR websites at least one week prior to the Board meeting.
+The LPSNRD and NeDNR worked collaboratively to write this report.
+Highlights from the report were presented to the LPSNRD Board and the public on September 18, 2024, at LPSNRD's regularly scheduled Board meeting.
+Notice of the Board meeting was published in the Lincoln Journal Star on September 5, 2024, and a public announcement of the IMP review was posted on both the LPSNRD and NeDNR websites at least one week prior to the Board meeting.

 Because the LPSNRD regulates groundwater and the NeDNR regulates surface water, some sections were individually written.
 Wherever possible, sections were written jointly to reflect our partnership for integrated groundwater and surface water management.
-The 2022 annual report provides transparency to the public and ourselves about the progress made by LPSNRD and NeDNR in implementing the IMP as a means to protect interconnected groundwater and surface water resources for the near and long term.
+The 2023 annual report provides transparency to the public and ourselves about the progress made by LPSNRD and NeDNR in implementing the IMP as a means to protect interconnected groundwater and surface water resources for the near and long term.